ScrollPrize/scrollprize-website/docs/02_data.md

             <li>3D X-ray scans (54keV) were transformed into “surface volumes”, as described in the <a href="/tutorial1">tutorials</a>.</li>
             <li>Infrared photos were aligned with these surface volumes, and binary ink masks were created to denote the presence of ink.</li>
           </ul>
+          <div>Files used for post-processing the fragments (such as the segment files) can be found in the fragments/ folder mentioned above.</div>
         </td>
       </tr>
       <tr>